vatesfr/xen-orchestra/docs/delta_backups.md

 So, if you want to rollback your VM to a previous state, the cost is only one snapshot on your SR (far less than the [rolling snapshot](rolling_snapshot.md) mechanism).

-Even if you lost your whole SR or VM, you can use a Full backup to restore it completely, then apply any existing delta on top!
+Even if you lost your whole SR or VM, XOA will restore your VM entirely and automatically, at any date of backup.

 You can even imagine to use this to backup more often!
 Because delta will be smaller, and will be **always delta's**.